svsq/my-shopping/README.md

-# Multiplatform app template
+# My Shopping

+Here will be an app for easy shopping

-Template app project for Multiplatform project with Kotlin/Multiplatform + apptronicnet/core framework.
+Using MVVM with Kotlin/Multiplatform + apptronicnet/core framework.

-Use this template to start a new project for Android or Multiplatform application.
+Full readme coming soon...

+Slava Bilokur @ 2020